Rikn3r/Shellcode/README.md

 ### shellcode
 This directory is reserved for activity 1 question 4, creation of a C program who open a Shell
 ### wrapper
-This directory is reserved for first activity, a wrapper executing an OPCODE given in parameter
+This directory is reserved for activity 1 question 5, a wrapper executing an OPCODE given in parameter

 ### asm32 and asm64
 These two directories are reserved for second activity (respectively in assembly x32 and x64)